Wahya Circle

 Cleansing - Clearing - Grounding

 There are many ways to practice all of these methods.
-You can do them mentally with psychic exercises or physically with stones and herbs.
-Take a moment and peruse our previous Lessons for a method that you liked, or feel free to use your method.
-In order to achieve the highest benefit to you, it is understood that you are in a grounded, clean, state upon entry into, or onto your chosen Path of learning.
+We can do them mentally with psychic exercises or physically with Stone and Plant Allies.
+Take a moment and peruse our previous Lessons for a method that was liked, or feel free to use a personal method.
+In order to achieve the highest benefit, it is understood that we each are in a grounded, clean, state upon entry into, or onto our chosen Path of learning.

 Phenakite (So Below II)